owlbarn/tutorial/book/case-recommender/README.md

 ### Optimising Vector Storage

 You may have noticed that, in this method, we need to store all the random vectors that are generated in the non-leaf nodes of the tree.
 That means storing a large number of random vectors at every node of the tree, each with a large number features.
 It introduces significant storage overhead.
 For a corpus of 4 million documents, if we use $10^5$ random vectors (i.e., a cluster size of $\frac{4\times~10^6}{2\times~10^5} = 20$ on average), and each vector is a $10^3$-dimension real vector (32-bit float number), the induced storage overhead is about 381.5~MB for each RP-tree.
 Therefore, such a solution leads to a huge index of $47.7$~GB given $128$ RP-trees are included, or $95.4$~GB given $256$ RP-trees.

 The huge index size not only consumes a significant amount of storage resources, but also prevents the system from scaling up after more and more documents are collected.
 One possible solution to reduce the index size is reusing the random vectors.
-Namely, we can generate a pool of random vectors once, then randomly choose one from the pool each time when one is needed.
+Namely, we can generate a pool of random vectors once, and then randomly choose one from the pool each time when one is needed.
 However, the immediate challenge emerges when we try to parallelise the tree building on multiple nodes, because we need to broadcast the pool of vectors onto every node, which causes significant network traffic.

 ![Use a random seed to generate on the fly](images/case-recommender/plot_04.png "plot_04"){ width=100% #fig:case-recommender:randomseed }

 To address this challenge, we propose to use a pseudo random seed in building and storing search index.
 Instead of maintaining a pool of random vectors, we just need a random seed for each RP-tree.
 As shown in [@fig:case-recommender:randomseed], in a leaf cluster, instead of storing all the vectors, only the indices of vectors in the original data set are stored.
 The computation node can build all the random vectors on the fly from the given seed according to the random seed.

-From the model building perspective, we can easily broadcast several random seeds with negligible traffic overhead instead of a large matrix in the network, therefore we improve the computation efficiency.
+From the model building perspective, we can easily broadcast several random seeds with negligible traffic overhead instead of a large matrix in the network.
+In this way we improve the computation efficiency.
 From the storage perspective, we only need to store one 4-byte random seed for each RP-tree.
 In such a way, we are able to successfully reduce the storage overhead from $47.7$~GB to $512$~B for a search index consisting of $128$ RP-trees (with cluster size 20), or from $95.4$~GB to only $1$~KB if $256$ RP-trees are used.

 ### Optimise Data Structure

 Let's consider a bit more about using multiple RP-trees.
 Regarding the design of PANNS, we have two design options in order to improve the searching accuracy.
-Namely, given the size of the aggregated cluster which is taken as the union of all the target clusters from every tree, we can either use less trees with larger leaf clusters, or use more trees with smaller leaf clusters.
+Namely, given the size of the aggregated cluster which is taken as the union of all the target clusters from every tree, we can either use fewer trees with larger leaf clusters, or use more trees with smaller leaf clusters.
 Increasing cluster size is intuitive: if we increase it to so large that includes all the vectors, then it is totally accurate.

 On the other hand, we expect that when using more trees the probability of a query point to fall very close to a splitting hyperplane should be reduced, thus it should be less likely for its nearest neighbours to lie in a different cluster.